AarambhaAnta/Excalink/README.md

 - 🔍 **Smart Frame Detection**: Automatically scans all `.excalidraw.md` files in your vault
 - 🎯 **Real-time Pattern Detection**: Detects `[[filename#` typing patterns in the editor
+- 🎭 **Fuzzy Search Modal**: Shows interactive frame suggestions with fuzzy matching
+- �️ **Frame Preview**: Visual frame suggestions with icons and file context
-- 🗜️ **Format Support**: Handles both compressed and regular Excalidraw formats
+- �🗜️ **Format Support**: Handles both compressed and regular Excalidraw formats
 - 🔧 **Smart Filename Matching**: Supports multiple filename variations and formats
+- ⚡ **Debounced Input**: Optimized performance with intelligent timing
 - 📝 **Console Debugging**: Detailed logging of detected patterns and matching frames

 ## How to use

 1. Create frames in your Excalidraw drawings and give them names
 2. When typing `[[filename#` in any note, the plugin detects the pattern in real-time
-3. Check the developer console to see detected patterns and matching frames
-4. *Coming in Day 3*: Visual suggestion popup with frame names
+3. A fuzzy search modal appears showing all matching frames from that file
+4. Use ↑↓ to navigate, ↵ to select, or Esc to dismiss
+5. Frames are highlighted with fuzzy matching for easy identification

 ## Installation